nkoson/gke-tutorial/text/tutorial.md

 Part of our router configuration, Cloud NAT grants our VM instances Internet connectivity without external IP addresses.
 This allows for a secure way of provisioning our _kubernetes_ nodes, as we can download container images through NAT without exposing the machines to public Internet.
 In our [definition](https://github.com/nkoson/gke-tutorial/blob/master/gke/network.tf#L40), we set the router to allow automatically allocated addresses and to operate only on our subnetwork, which we set up earlier.

-OK, our NAT gives us outbound connectivity, but we’ll need a inbound address for our cheap-o load balancer / ingress / certificate manager all-in-one contraption, **Traefik**.
+OK, our NAT gives us outbound connectivity, but we’ll need a inbound address for our cheap-o load balancer / ingress / certificate manager all-in-one contraption, **traefik**.
 We’ll talk about the application in a while, but let’s first make sure that our external static IP addresses are in check:

 ##### Networking -> VPC network -> External IP addresses